 "Every day of class Tyler shows up coffee-in-hand, enthusiastic and prepared to teach the class.
 Tyler runs a great class discussion and I recommend him to any Econ student." - Student comment on Rate My Professor

 There is nothing quite like sharing economics with undergraduates.
-All too often economics is perceived to belong in old tomes.
-It is always a good day when I get to see my students make connections between our class and the world in which they live.
+All too often, economics is perceived as belonging in old tomes rather than in the world students inhabit every day.
+It is always a good day when I see students make connections between our class and the world in which they live.

-In the classroom, I begin from the premise that if I'm not excited about the material, its doubtful my students will be.
-I find students respond to my enthusiasm with increased participation and motivation.
+In the classroom, I begin from the premise that if I’m not excited about the material, it’s doubtful my students will be.
+I find that students respond to enthusiasm with increased participation and motivation.
 I regularly bring my own research on informality and forecasting into my classes.

-I am a strong advocate for student research, and St. Thomas has a variety of opportunities to encourage undergraduate student research.
-I have mentored independent student research as part of student grants and for credit, utilized undergraduate research assistants, and co-authored with students.
-While I'm particularly intrigued by topics in development and forecasting, I'm always open to helping students research what they are passionate about.
-If you're a student at St. Thomas considering doing independent research, its never too early to have a conversation with me about it!
+I am a strong advocate for student research and place a high value on mentoring students through the research process.
+St. Thomas offers a variety of opportunities to support undergraduate research, and I have worked closely with students on independent projects through grants and for credit, collaborated with undergraduate research assistants, and co-authored research with students.
+While I am particularly interested in topics related to development and forecasting, I am always eager to help students pursue research questions that genuinely interest them.
+If you are a student at St. Thomas considering independent research, it is never too early to start a conversation with me.

 By appointment